yotwingian/minimalist-chatbot/readme.md

 # Minimalistic OpenAI Chatbot

 - This repo helps you set up a minimalistic chatbot using OpenAI's API, which answers questions based on a document.
-- There are 5 diffrent models one can draw inspiration and knowlege off.
+- There are 5 diffrent models one can draw inspiration and knowlege off, two of them in jupyter .
 - A Swedish language support directory ( same stuff in swedish)